23 Lazy evaluation

 f(5)

 The default for y is a promise containing the expression x * 2.
-When R needs y’s value, it evaluates x * 2 inside the function body, where x is already 5.
-The result is 10.
-If you supply y explicitly, the default promise is never evaluated:
+When R needs y’s value, it evaluates x * 2 inside the function body, where x is already bound to 5, yielding 10.
+Supply y explicitly and the default promise is never touched:

 f(5, 99)